wolpert/svarm/docs/Design.md

 This ensures that compromising one component of the network does not let a intruder decrypt all the data.
 Or more specifically, access to one node does not give details on keys for the other nodes.
 This reduces the blast radius of a node takeover event.
+If nothing else, it ensures the hard drives taken from a decommissioned node is secured.

 ### Physical tables

-Initially, the node implementation is a separate datasource instance per Tenant table.
+The node implementation is a separate datasource instance per Tenant table.
 The reasons to do this includes:

 1. Easy cleanup by file deletion.
 2. Liquibase can be used without having to worry about different table names.